A cervical screening test is a free test to check the health of your cervix. The cervix is the opening to your womb from your vagina.

 There are over 200 different types of HPV.
 Most people will get some type of HPV during their lives.

 For most people, the virus goes away on its own and does not cause any harm.
-Your body's immune system can clear it within 2 years.
+Your body's immune system can clear it in 1 to 2 years.

 HPV and cervical cancer